ShengHuaWu/Vapor3Series/Relationship/README.md

 ### Parent-Child Relationship
 As we mentioned before, a parent-child relationship is an ownership between two models, and we are going to build this ownership relationship between our `User` and `Pet` models.
 More specifically, one user can have one or more pets, but a pet can only have one owner (user).
-Open `Pet.swift` and add a new property after `var age: Int`.
+First of all, open `Pet.swift` and add a new property after `var age: Int`.
 ```
 var userID: User.ID
 ```
-This line adds a property of type `User.ID`, and this property is not optional, so a pet must have a user.
+This line adds a property of type `User.ID`, and this property is not optional so a pet must have a user.
 Furthermore, please replace the initializer with the following lines to reflect the new property.
 ```
 init(name: String, age: Int, userID: User.ID) {